Cxemcast 030 – Vualitron

 Is it important to monitor trends when writing music?

-What is fashion for you?
+What is trendy for you right now?

 I don’t know.
 Probably, it was acid.

-Do you like those parties to which you go?
+Do you like the parties you attend?

 How long have you been writing music?